AlexandersScriptsShowcase/ChatForServers/README.md

 Install dependencies from requirements.txt

 run `python http.server 5000`, after that `python app.py`.
-**If on linux, please run source ~/Where/ChatForServers/IsLocated/venv/bin/activate**
+**If on linux, please run source ~/Where/ChatForServers/IsLocated/venv/bin/activate before python app.py and installing dependencies and running the app**